1. A Curriculum Full of Music

 8. Global Research Networks

 Our degrees have a local focus but with global connections.
-Some of our current internationally focused research projects include a chapter in the Cambridge History of World Music, chapters in the Oxford Handbook of Music Education and a new project on 19th-century popular music involving 6 scholars in 3 countries.
+Some of our current internationally focused research projects include a chapter in the Cambridge History of World Music, chapters in the Oxford Handbook of Music Education, a project on 19th-century popular music involving 6 scholars in 3 countries and an International network of music representation.